 - Prepare them with as much information as you can

 - If possible, visit the location beforehand or watch videos about similar events

 - Role-play specific social customs for that event e.g. Saying happy birthday when you arrive and giving the gift.

 - Empower your child with calming down strategies.
 What can they do if they become anxious or overwhelmed?

 - Remove them from situations that cause anxiety during the event or make modifications to the environment e.g. If your child is sensitive to noise and singing happy birthday causes them stress, give them the opportunity to go into a different room, listen from a distance or wear noise cancellation headphones etc.

 - Be honest with people at the event about what your child finds difficult and why

 - Prioritise the events you are invited to.
 It is perfectly ok not to attend the ones that are not manageable.

-- Talk to other parents of children with ASD and swap stories on your struggles, triumphs and strategies.
+- Talk to other parents of children with autism and swap stories on your struggles, triumphs and strategies.

 While the preparation for a social event can be tricky for parents, please remember that you are giving your child the opportunity to practice the fundamental life-long skills of communication and social interaction.